ballerina-attic/docs-ballerina-vscode-extension/en/docs/design-the-project/explore-the-architecture-view.md

 ### Service diagram level 1

-This diagram displays all the services available within the workspace with links representing any interactions between them.
+This diagram displays all the services available within the workspace, with links representing any interactions between them.
 The basic service diagram (level 1) generated for the 10 Ballerina packages in the Online Boutique microservices demo project is shown below.

 <img src="https://wso2.com/ballerina/vscode/docs/img/visual-programming/architecture-view/architecture-diagram/service-level-one-copy.png" class="cInlineImage-full"/>